 If you want to pay, AVG Internet Security starts at $59.99 per year for one PC or Mac device before reverting to a $94.99 typical annual fee.
-Alternatively, pay $79.99 for the first year and $115.99 for each subsequent year for AVG Internet Security that protects up to 10 devices.
+Alternatively, pay $79.99 for the first year and $115.99 for each subsequent year for AVG Internet Security which protects up to 10 devices.
 There’s also AVG Ultimate for the same $79.99 first-year price (and protection for up to 10 devices), which comes with AVG TuneUp and AVG Secure VPN, but it jumps noticeably to $167.99 per year thereafter.

 The AVG features you have access to depend on which version you’re using, but all do the all-important task of blocking viruses and malware as well as protecting against ransomware (including the free version).
 Whether you opt for protecting one device or 10 (PC, Mac, iOS, Android), AVG Internet Security has these three additional features:

 AVG Ultimate protects 10 devices and includes all of the features above, alongside AVG TuneUp, which frees up space and refines performance, and AVG Secure VPN.

 AVG sign-up and setup process

 Refreshingly, the first thing you see on the AVG website is a big green button linking to a free download.
 Contrast that with McAfee where it’s easier to use a search engine for the free version than track it down on the page, not to mention the seven-day Norton trial that requires the exchange of payment details.
 AVG is off to a cracking start.